-With the increased use of mobile devices, one must be cautious of possible security threats, including but not limited to theft of sensitive data, theft of intellectual property, personal data hacking, cyber bullying and more.
-When shopping, banking, or sharing personal information online, take the same precautions with your smart phone or other mobile device that you do with your personal computer, plus beware of unique threats mobile device users face.
+As we use our mobile devices more and more, we can’t forget the threat of sensitive data theft, intellectual property theft, hacking, cyber-bullying, and more.
+When shopping, banking, or sharing personal information online, take the same precautions with your smart phone or other mobile device that you do with your personal computer.
+There are also some threats unique to mobile devices.

-You are most vulnerable using mobile device, when:
+You are most vulnerable using your mobile device when:

 - Charging your phone.
-Be careful when charging your mobile device at an unknown source, such us public charging station.
-When charging your mobile device via USB, make sure to use a trusted computer, otherwise a malicious device could gain access to your sensitive data or install new software.
+Be careful when charging your mobile device at an unknown power source like a public charging station.
+When charging your mobile device via USB, make sure you use a trusted computer.
+Otherwise, a malicious device could gain access to your sensitive data or install malware.

 - Using Bluetooth.
-Turn off Bluetooth when not in use – leaving your Bluetooth connection unsecured can lead to unwanted hacker attacks.
-An attacker may be able to infect your cell phone with a virus, steal your phone or wireless service, or access the data on your device.
+Turn off Bluetooth when not in use – leaving your Bluetooth connection unsecured can lead to attacks.
+It’s not as secure as you think.
+An attacker can infect your cell phone with malware, use your phone or wireless service, or access the data on your device.

 - Downloading new apps.
 Be careful when downloading new apps.
-Exercise caution to make sure you are not receiving any unwanted and malicious software (malware) hidden within the new game or other application that you are purchasing/downloading.
+It’s difficult for traditional viruses to proliferate across iOs and Android devices, so hackers use malware hidden in apps instead.
+Read the reviews and stick to apps in the OS’ official app store (that won’t guarantee the app is safe, but it’ll go a long way to ensure it probably will be).
 Mobile malware is designed to either steal your data as you use your device or to charge money to your accounts without you knowing it.

 - Access is given to minors.
-Make sure you monitor and secure the online behavior of a child using a mobile device.
-Some threats include gross overspending on games, access to inappropriate content, being targets of aggressive advertising, or being led to revealing sensitive information via careless or misinformed conduct.
+Make sure you monitor any child using your mobile device.
+That’s not just to protect them, it’s to protect you as well.
+Some threats include gross overspending on game micro-transactions, inappropriate content, aggressive advertising, or being led to revealing sensitive information via careless or misinformed conduct.